xythian/hyde/README.markdown

 #### HSS Processor

-Runs through the all the files defined in the configuration associated with ``'hydeengine.media_processors.HSS'`` and converts them to css.
+Runs through the all the files defined in the configuration associated with ``'hyde.media_processors.HSS'`` and converts them to css.

 You need to download HSS from [the project website][hss] and set the ``HSS_PATH`` variable to the downloaded path.
 A version for OS X is installed in the ``lib`` folder by default.
 To use it, just uncomment the ``HSS_PATH`` line in the settings.py file of your template.